chriswrightdesign/websites-for-non-jerks/README.md

 #6.
 Viewport Flexibility

 - How does your site behave ‘between’ the media queries?
+[7 Habits of highly effective media queries](http://bradfrostweb.com/blog/post/7-habits-of-highly-effective-media-queries/#content)
-- Are your media queries Em-based?
+- Are your media queries Em-based? [http://blog.cloudfour.com/the-ems-have-it-proportional-media-queries-ftw/](The ems have it - proportional media queries)
 - Have you considered using grids for your layout?
+[On responsive layouts and grids](http://dbushell.com/2013/03/19/on-responsive-layout-and-grids/)
 - Have you embraced the unpredictable nature of new device sizes that don’t exist yet?
+[Future Friendly](http://futurefriendlyweb.com/)
 - Have you let concepts of ‘the fold’ rest in the historical irrelevance it deserves?
 (AKA the fold for what screen?)
+[Why the fold is a myth](http://blog.kissmetrics.com/why-the-fold-is-a-myth/)
-- If you used window.MatchMedia at all, did you consider fallback for Windows phones? (or use a polyfill)?
+- If you used [window.MatchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window.matchMedia) at all, did you consider fallback for Windows phones? (or use a polyfill)?
+[MatchMedia.js polyfill](https://github.com/paulirish/matchMedia.js/)

 #7.
 Responsive Imagery